 The significance of exosomes in intracellular communication make them an important vehicle to deliver a variety of drugs throughout the body.

-They can enter the circulatory system, “home” to the site of damage or disease, and selectively pass through biological barriers that small molecules cannot.
-As such, exosomes are increasingly being studied as delivery vehicles for small molecule therapies, proteins, RNA, DNA, and potentially new CRISPR technologies.
+Exosomes are everywhere in your circulatory system and naturally rush to the site of damage or disease passing through biological barriers that small molecules cannot.
+As such, exosomes are increasingly being studied as delivery vehicles for small molecule therapies, proteins, RNA, DNA and potentially new CRISPR technologies.

 Exosomes offer many drug delivery benefits:

 Capable of repeat dosing